Our work is guided by six principles

 Re-imagining Textiles

-I am driven to humanise our textiles, connecting them to places, people and experiences.
-To do this I work with a restorative method of making, looking for ways to recapture value in the textiles and clothing we already have.
+Push Pull is driven to humanise our textiles, connecting them to places, people and experiences.
+To do this we explore restorative methods of making, looking for ways to recapture value in the textiles and materials we already have.
 This shifts the focus from scarcity and extraction to abundance and regeneration.

-I take a critical, response-led approach to design and development.
-My continual research and experimentation helps generate new ways of understanding materials, our relationship to them and their role in our everyday lives.
+We take a critical, response-led approach to design and development.
+Continual research and experimentation helps generate new ways of understanding materials, our relationship to them and their role in our everyday lives.

 Justice